globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

   that will be passed as parameter to `model()` function.
   This could be a simple string to set a value of the model to or more complex data structure like an Object.
-  We could say we have the intention to change the model with an intent.
+  This function exists to translate the user input to a format that represents their intention to change the model.
   So it is also where we have parts of our business logic.
 - `model()`: The `model()` function takes the output from `intent()` as input to create an updated (View)Model.
 The output of this function is a